raminkhatami/nobleedingtr/README.md

 ```

-and you can call it in your js code as `tr.hello$welcomeToOurPage("Daniel")` and it becomes `hallo Daniel! willkommen auf unserer Seite` in your app.
+And you can call it in your js code as `tr.hello$welcomeToOurPage("Daniel")` and it becomes `hallo Daniel! willkommen auf unserer Seite` in your app.

 You can use as many $ as place holder inside your variable and use it as you wish.

 ### Numbering the Arguements

 There are cases that variable name and the translated variable location differs.
-In those cases, you can number your variable inside the translation by adding a number without space to the dollar sign. for instance:
+In those cases, you can number your variable inside the translation by adding a number without space to the dollar sign.
+For instance:

 ```txt
 //fa.locale